dd86k/aliceserver/README.md

 In a typical setting, MI uses the standard streams to communicate with the child process.

-Once the server starts running, it may already emiting log streams, until `(gdb)\n` is printed, indicating that the server is ready to receive commands.
+Once the server starts running, it may already emit console streams, until `(gdb)\n` is printed, indicating that the server is ready to receive commands.

-Commands are roughly the same as you would use on GDB:
+Commands are almost the same as you would use on GDB:

 ```text
 attach 12345\n